 - ‘$799’ is a price

-You can paste the text from one of your webpages into the box on this page and click the Analyze button to get a sense of how Google natural language engine interprets your content.
+You can paste the text from one of your web pages into the box on this page and click the Analyze button to get a sense of how Google natural language engine interprets your content.

 Other types of organic search results

-Let’s refer to the results we showed above as ‘organic listings’ since there are other types of non paid results that we believe qualify as ‘organic’, although they’re not normally referred to as such.
+Let’s refer to the results we showed above as ‘organic listings’ since there are other types of non-paid results that we believe qualify as ‘organic’, although they’re not normally referred to as such.

 A featured snippet is a richer extraction of content than a listing.
 The snippet appears at the top of the search results.
 Here’s an example of a list.
-Other forms of featured snippet include tables and steps (such as recipes).
+Other forms of featured snippets include tables and steps (such as recipes).